endeavorcomm/netsapiens-backup/README.md

 `gcloud init`

 ## crontab
 You will probably want to run these via crontab.
-Below are the crontab entries I use, depending on the roles installed.
+Below are example crontabs, depending on the roles installed.
 Just `sudo crontab -e` and insert what's relevant for you.
-If you need help with crontab schedules, I highly recommend https://crontab-generator.org/.
+If you need help with crontab schedules, checkout https://crontab-generator.org/.

 `0 3 * * * /usr/local/scripts/nsbackup.sh core cdr conference ndp recording > /var/log/backups.log`